MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/create-olap-cube-mps.md

 A System Center online analytical processing (OLAP) cube is defined as a collection of the following management pack elements:

-- Measure groups, which points to the facts that are included
+- Measure groups, which point to the facts that are included
 - Substitutions to be performed on the fact
 - MDX resources
 - Drill-Through Actions